Plano West Wolf Classic

 Policy debater in the 1970's and 80's.
 I left debate for 15 years then became a coach in 1995.
 I was a spread debater, but speed then was not what speed is today.
 I am not the fast judge you want if you like speed.
-Because you will email me your constructive speeches, I will follow along fine then, but in the speeches that win or lose you the round I may not be following you if you are circuit fast.
+Because you will email me your constructive speeches, I will follow along fine, but in the speeches that win or lose the round I may not be following if you are circuit fast.
 If that makes me a dinosaur, so be it.

 I have coached most of my career in Houston at public schools and currently I coach at Guyer in Denton.
 I have had strong TOC debaters in LD, but recently any LDers that I have coached were getting their best help from private coaching.
 Only recently have I had Policy debate good enough to be relevant at TOC tournaments.

 I rarely give 30's.
 High points come from clear speaking, cogent strategic choices, professional attitudes and eloquent rhetoric.

 Line by line debates.
 I want to see the clash of ideas.

 Policy arguments that are sufficiently developed.
 A disadvantage is not one card.
 Counterplans, too, must be fully developed.
 Case specific counterplans are vastly preferable to broad generics.
 PIC's are fine.